One of Zoey Wilson’s desires for this season was to follow in her brother’s footsteps, but injuries plagued her season.

-Zane holds the team file in the hundred backstrokes, changed into twice named all-state honorable mention in one hundred lower back and 2 hundred IM, and turned into an All-American in the 200 medley relay and four hundred freestyle relay.
+Zane holds the team file in the hundred backstrokes, changed into twice named all-state honorable mention in one hundred lower back and two hundred IM, and turned into an All-American in the 200 medley relay and four hundred freestyle relay.

 “When (Zane) left for Plebe Summer, it turned into a tough adjustment for me,” Zoey stated.
 “I changed into so used to having him through my side.
 I found out I can’t continually rely upon him.
 However, I understand he always has my return.